Valuing Options

 My opinion

 As a beginning trader don't waste your time with the math involved with options.
 Get to know the variables and how they affect an options price.
 If you have a PhD in math and want to get deep into the calculus of the valuation formulas then go for it.
 But if you do this keep in mind two things.
-First, there are very little arbitrage opportunities - especially for retail traders - so don't get hooked on the idea that you'll be able to squeeze out easy profits by finding mis-priced options.
+First, there are very little arbitrage opportunities - especially for retail traders - so don't get hooked on the idea that you'll be able to squeeze out easy profits by finding mispriced options.

-The second thing to remember is that getting tied up in theory has it's own downside.
+The second thing to remember is that getting tied up in theory has its own downside.
 By worrying about the technical minutia of how markets work you miss out on learning the critical success factors in trading like learning about market psychology.
 This is particularly applicable to anyone who has a PhD or someone coming from the hard sciences like physics.
-These people tend to view the market as a mathmatical formula that has a static solution instead of the dynamic animal that it is.
+These people tend to view the market as a mathematical formula that has a static solution instead of the dynamic animal that it is.